An Unstable Internet Connection May Be From Low Ram or a Slow CPU in Your Modem or Router

 basic Internet users are probably fine with low end routers and modems

-If you use your router and modem for check the sports scores or sending an email or two, a basic consumer grade router or modem is probably just fine for you.
+If you use your router and modem to check the sports scores or for sending an email or two, a basic consumer grade router or modem is probably just fine for you.
 Several manufacturers still make versions of their old workhorse products, like the old Linksys WRT54G Series routers.
 These products were great back in the day and still have a cult following.
 Linksys has revived this old style router with several newer models that feature range and speed improvements and some upgrades CPU and RAM.
 One of these might be just what you need.
 You might not even notice any difference if you upgrade your old hardware to one of these devices if you don't over-utilize your network.

-power users should consider upgraded routers and modems, and possibly a business ISP
+power users should consider upgraded equipment

 rental fees are a good excuse to upgrade